 I must stand on unwavering faith against the changing fashions in the world – Jas 4:4; 1 Cor 7:31 – don’t bring down your convictions to the level of the world; influence those around you to raise theirs to the level of the Lord.

-And then build this list to cover things on which you want to steadfastly stand – like your opposition to the sins of society and your habits and appetites.
+And then build this list to cover things on which you want to steadfastly stand, like your opposition to the sins of society and your bad habits and unhealthy appetites.
 These things will help you develop a strong character that won’t change with the changing times.
 You and others will always know where you stand.

-Conclusion: Your convictions don’t become Pharisaical traditions of men, nor to they become a law of works by which you claim to be saved; they represent principles of your character that help to keep you from bending to the whims of men and the pressures of society.
+Conclusion: Your convictions don’t become Pharisaical traditions of men, nor do they become a law of works by which you claim to be saved.
+They represent principles of your character that help to keep you from bending to the whims of men and the pressures of society.
 They guide you through the perilous temptations of sin and laxity.